yoe/fosdemvideo/README.md

  * whatever aint here
 * Build a list of serial numbers (for insurance)
  * cameras from debconf
-* streaming: use http://git.sesse.net/?p=videoredirector;a=summary and get sesse to join
- * or mithros solution
- * add notes from talk with sesse to this very readme
- * ask trouble / jimmy about google code engine sponsoring
-  * or debconf.org servers ?
 * document in on github: review workflow
 * test on penta: review workflow
  * forget streaming, REVIEW ALL THE THINGS